 - They only apply for a temporary period.

 - They are only imposed when the imports are found to cause or threaten serious injury to a competing domestic industry.

 - They are applied to imports from all sources on a non-selective basis.

 - The measures are progressively liberalised while in effect.
 The member imposing the safeguards may be required to compensate the members whose trade is affected.

-For more information on the other two trade defence measures that the EC uses to protect its domestic industries from unfair competition from third countries, see the pages in this guide on anti-dumping duty measures and anti-subsidies and countervailing measures.
+For more information on the other two trade defence measures that the EC uses to protect its domestic industries from unfair competition from third countries, see: anti-dumping duty measures and anti-subsidies and countervailing measures.